Ed94/gencpp/docs/Readme.md

 ## Code generation and modification

-There are three provided auxillary interfaces:
+There are two provided auxillary interfaces:

 * Builder
 * Scanner